-Even though you may have only just become familiar with the term "environmental racism" within the last few years, it's been a rampant problem for many centuries — since America became what it is today.
+Even though you may have only recently become familiar with the term environmental racism, it's been a rampant problem for many centuries — since America became what it is today.
 In fact, the U.S.' entire existence is based on colonization, violence, and subjecting minorities to incredibly unsuitable living conditions.

 Years later, we celebrate Indigenous Peoples' Day — but what is it?

 Indigenous Peoples' Day is a nationwide holiday, intended for U.S. residents to reflect on the negative impact colonization had on Indigenous communities.
 Keep reading for more on what the annual bank holiday means, why Christopher Columbus is no longer celebrated, and how to support Indigenous people in the U.S.

 In the U.S., Indigenous Peoples' Day is what people used to refer to as Columbus Day, prior to 2021.
 In October 2021, the Biden administration announced it would be referring to the holiday, which was previously named after the infamous Italian colonizer, as Indigenous Peoples' Day.

 "NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, do hereby proclaim Oct.
 11, 2021, as Indigenous Peoples’ Day," read a briefing room announcement that was released by the White House at the time.